edwinzhang98/DistilGPT_Wasserstein/README.md

     bash Code/wd_stu_base.sh
     ```
 4.  **Modify Parameters**: To adjust hyperparameters (e.g., learning rate, batch size, model configuration), directly edit the `Code/wd_stu_base.sh` file or the scripts it calls.

-## Report

-The final individual project report is located in the `Individual-Final-Project-Report/` folder.